djfuzzy/thebrewist/README.md

 ### `npm install`

-Installs the project's dependencies.
+Installs the server project's dependencies.

 ### `node server.js`

 Runs the server in development mode.<br>
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `npm test`

-Runs the Jest tests.
+Runs the Jest tests for the server project.

-## API
+## API Library

 ### GET `/api/beers/Weiss`